Methylcobalamin is super important in the sphere of health because it’s the form of vitamin B12 our bodies use.

-When I had a B12 shot a day that equaled 30 mg a day, or 6 of the 5 mg lozenges.
-When I switched from daily injections to lozenges I forgot that the lozenges had to be for a whole month in order to equal the injections, so my health deteriorated when I stopped my shots and switched to only lozenges.
-If I had remembered about the time required for the lozenges to work equally well, I wouldn’t have had my symptoms increase.
-Now I’m using lozenges every day with no injections.
+When I had a B12 shot a day it equaled 30 mg a day, or 6 of the 5 mg lozenges.
+When I switched from daily injections to lozenges I forgot that lozenges must be used for a whole month in order to equal one injection.
+So, my health deteriorated.
+If I had remembered the time required for the lozenges to work equally well, I would have been fine.
+Now I use lozenges every day with no injections.
 (9/23/07)